Share this Post

 As the idea for the story grew, I also looked into things like French control over Algeria, Charles Martel’s victory at the Battle of Tours, the epic French medieval poem The Song of Roland, and Joan of Arc.
 This book was intended to be much shorter than The Dante Deception (mission accomplished!), but it also meant that so many interesting tidbits and rabbit holes of research went unfollowed (damn it).
 I mean, I had this whole de Gaulle assassination subplot that just got dropped entirely because…well, I had to pick between Baptiste’s grandfather’s backstory and Maillard’s father’s backstory.
 I went with Maillard.

 If any of these topics sound interesting to you, too, check out my resources below.
-If they’re still in print, book links will take you to Amazon through my affiliate link – if you buy the book, Amazon will give me a few extra cents for my research slush fund!
+If they’re still in print, book links will take you to Amazon through my affiliate link.
+As an Amazon Associate, I earn from qualifying purchases.
+In plain English: if you buy the book, Amazon will give me a few extra cents for my research slush fund!
 Woo-hoo!

 Saint-Joseph-des-Carmes & the Massacre